pluketic/CoreNLP-1/README.md

 ## MWE detectors

-[jMWE](http://projects.csail.mit.edu/jmwe/) comes with a straight-forward way to write and combine detectors, filters and resolvers for MWE.
-A detailed introduction is given in the [jMWE user manual](edu.mit.jmwe_1.0.2_manual.pdf).
+[jMWE](http://projects.csail.mit.edu/jmwe/) comes with a straight-forward way to write and combine detectors, filters and resolvers for MWE discovery.
+A detailed introduction about this is given in the [jMWE user manual](edu.mit.jmwe_1.0.2_manual.pdf).

 The class JMWEAnnotator contains the following method, where the MWE detectors are setup.
 Adding more detectors is only a matter of adding another switch case and instantiating the desired setup as introduced in the [jMWE user manual](edu.mit.jmwe_1.0.2_manual.pdf).